ampproject/amp-toolbox/packages/optimizer/README.md

 * if the`amp-experiment`, `amp-story` or `amp-dynamic-css-classes` components are used ([code](https://github.com/ampproject/amphtml/blob/62a9eab084ccd800d80a371e2cb29cd4f9e8576a/src/render-delaying-services.js#L39-L43)).
 * if an AMP component uses the `media`, `sizes` or `heights` attribut ([documentation](https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes/?format=websites#heights)).
 A simple workaround is to replace the `media`, `sizes` or `heights` attributes with normal CSS media queries.

-* if an AMP component uses the `intrinsic` layout.
-The good news is: support for `intrinsic` layout is currently [work in progress](https://github.com/ampproject/amp-toolbox/issues/264).

 To find out, why the AMP boilerplate could not be removed, enable `verbose` mode: